ImageMagick/Usage-Markdown/morphology/index.md

 Using an '*iteration*' to make the effective neighbourhood bigger, works for most 'circular' kernels, such as a '`Square`' and '`Diamond`'.
 But **it does not work for all kernel types**.
-For example for a non-convex kernel such as a '`Plus`' (which is not a convex shape) it will produce a very unusual results.
+For example, for a non-convex kernel such as a '`Plus`' (which is not a convex shape) it will produce a very unusual results.

 For example...